kadena-community/docs/docs/learn-pact/beginner/web-editor.md

 :::note Try More Commands

 You can view many more commands in the <a href="https://pact-language.readthedocs.io/en/latest/pact-reference.html#syntax" target="_blank">Pact Syntax Documentation</a> and <a href="https://pact-language.readthedocs.io/en/latest/pact-functions.html" target="_blank">Built-in Functions Documentation</a>.
-Try running a few for yourself to learn more about the Pact programming langauge.
+Try running a few for yourself to learn more about the Pact programming language.

 :::